 If the bimini comes back, there is no penalty.

-G. All scoring fish caught or broken off must be immediately reported to the committee boat.
-The report is to be as follows: transmit the boat number, the angler number, the time on the fish and whether there was a broken line.
-Transmit nothing more and nothing less.
-The committee boat will respond with a reiteration of the boat number, the angler number and the time on the fish.
-The committee boat will then supply the time of day, the event number, and a confirmation if there was a broken line.
+G. All scoring fish caught or broken off must be immediately reported to Radio Control.
+The report is to be as follows: transmit the boat number, the angler number, the time on the fish and whether there was a broken line or boat assist.
+Radio Control will respond with a reiteration of this information and then supply the time of day, the event number, and a confirmation if there was a broken line or boat assist.
 The captain is to record all this information.

-H. At the end of each day anglers must fill in an angler score sheet.
+H. At the end of each day anglers must fill in an angler/boat score sheet.
 Angler’s score sheets are incomplete without all the following information:

-3. Time of day, time on fish, event number, indication of broken line if applicable and points earned (or lost) for each fish.
+- Time of day, time on fish, event number, indication of broken line or boat assist if applicable and points earned (or lost) for each fish.

 Incomplete score sheets will result in a 50 point penalty for both anglers and a one fish penalty for the boat.
 Regardless of the number of omissions on the score sheet, the maximum penalty incurable in one day for each angler is 50 points, and the maximum penalty for a boat in one day is one fish.